jgraley/inferno-cpp2v/src/sr/stages.md

 In stage one, `SCREngine`s are created .
 There is one for root and one for every embedded SCR agent defined within, etc _(wind-in)_.
 The `SCREngine`s scan their pattern tree and categorise the agents:
- - Which pattern nodes really belong to me and not some outer/master?
+ - Which pattern nodes really belong to me and not enclosing engine?
  - Which are reached during search, replace or both (the _phases_)?
  - What order are they reached during replace?
  - Which embedded `SCREngine`s will be reached?